awsdocs/amazon-sagemaker-developer-guide/doc_source/processing-job.md

 For a sample notebook that shows how to use Amazon SageMaker Processing to perform distributed data preprocessing with Spark, see [Distributed Processing \(Spark\)](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker_processing/feature_transformation_with_sagemaker_processing)\.
 This notebook also shows how to train a regression model using XGBoost on the preprocessed dataset\.

-For instructions on how to create and access Jupyter notebook instances that you can use to run these samples in SageMaker, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
+For instructions on how to create and access Jupyter notebook instances that you can use to run these samples in SageMaker, see [Amazon SageMaker Notebook Instances](nbi.md)\.
 After you have created a notebook instance and opened it, choose the **SageMaker Examples** tab to see a list of all the SageMaker samples\.
 To open a notebook, choose its **Use** tab and choose **Create copy**\.

 ## Monitor Amazon SageMaker Processing Jobs with CloudWatch Logs and Metrics<a name="processing-job-cloudwatch"></a>